 Course Introductory Data Science (IDS) Teaching the Teachers (T3) Evaluating the usefulness of a given data set for generalization to a target population.
-Parts of Data Directly: Science learning Exploring/analyzing the data (predominant t focus). cycle addressed Communicating conclusions (communicating summaries, and discussing possible implication) • · · · Indirectly: Getting the data: Data exploration to deter important tool for data cleaning. ct anomalous characteristics is an Problem elicitation and formulation: problem examples/cases used) why and how the date of the features/variables. • Variations: Borrowing some data-harvesting elements scripted web-scraping from somewhere in "from the beginning" with small time costs teresting) can enable starting
+Parts of Data Directly: Science learning Exploring/analyzing the data (predominant focus). cycle addressed Communicating conclusions (communicating what they see in plots and summaries, and discussing possible implications).
+Indirectly: Getting the data: Data exploration to detection important tool for data cleaning. ct anomalous characteristics is an Problem elicitation and formulation: probine examples/cases used) why and how the date of the features/variables. , , , Variations: Borrowing some data-harvesting elements scripted web-scraping from somewhere in "from the beginning" with small time costs teresting) can enable starting

-Торіс 1 Comparing groups (relationships between a numeric and categorical feature/variable).
+Topic 1 Comparing groups (relationships between a numeric and categorical feature/variable).
 Subtopic 1.1 Making comparisons using the graphical displays and summary types learned for a single feature/variable in Topic 3 of Topic Area 1.2.
 1.2 Interpreting "group comparisons" in terms of "the relationship between a numeric and a categorical feature/variable".
 1.3 Extension to panel plots as a means of investigating the extent to which group differences look consistent across subpopulations or time.
 1.4T Pedagogical issues relating to these topics, including how to start to get students, habitually, to ask questions worrying about data quality and applicability.
 1.5T Comparing and evaluating different presentations.
-Prior know required ledge Topics 1 & 3 of Topic Area 1.2
+Prior knowl required edge Topics 1 & 3 of Topic Area 1.2

-Торіс 2 Relationships between two numerical features/variables Subtopic 2.1 Scatter plots.
+Topic 2 Relationships between two numerical features/variables Subtopic 2.1 Scatter plots.

-Торіс 2 Relationships between two numerical features/variables 2.2 Outcome/Response features/variables versus Predictor/Explanatory features/variables 2.3 Construction 2.4 Structure in scatter plots: trend, scatter and outliers; clusters Seeing structure and capturing/emphasizing structure by sketching on top of computer-generated plots.
+Topic 2 Relationships between two numerical features/variables 2.2 Outcome/Response features/variables versus Predictor/Explanatory features/variables 2.3 Construction 2.4 Structure in scatter plots: trend, scatter and outliers; clusters Seeing structure and capturing/emphasizing structure by sketching on top of computer-generated plots.
 2.5 Basic ideas of prediction.
 2.6 Vertical strips as a guide for sketching trend curves by eye.
 2.7 How predictions can fail.
 2.8 Idea of minimizing average prediction errors.
 2.9 Obtaining trend lines, curves and slider-controlled smooths from software.
 2.10 (Straight) lines and interpreting the intercept and slope coefficients of a trend line.
 2.11 Positive and negative associations, strong versus weak versus no association(s), correlation coefficients; association/correlation in relation to causation.
-2.12 Modifications to scatter plots to overcome perceptual problems with overprinting and large data sets: jittering and transparency. running quantiles (medians, quartiles, and more for very large data sets e.g. 10th and 90th percentiles). large data alternatives to the scatter plot (e.g. hexplots).
-2.13T Working with algebraic expressions for sum of squared errors, the least squares problem, least squares estimates for a linear relationship between two features/variables, and correlation.
+2.12 Modifications to scatter plots to overcome perceptual problems with overprinting and large data sets: jittering and transparency. running quantiles (medians, quartiles, and more for very large data sets e.g. 10th and 90th percentiles).
+2.13T large data alternatives to the scatter plot (e.g. hexplots).
+Working with algebraic expressions for sum of squared express the least squares.
+2.131 Working with algebraic expressions for sum of squared errors, the least squares problem, least squares estimates for a linear relationship between two features/variables, and correlation.
 2.14T Pedagogical issues relating to these topics.
 Prior kno required wledge Topics 1 & 3 of Topic Area 1.2

-Торіс 3 Relationships between categorical features/variables Subtopic 3.1 Two-way tables of counts and proportions.
+Topic 3 Relationships between categorical features/variables Subtopic 3.1 Two-way tables of counts and proportions.
 3.2 Side-by-side and separate bar charts or dot charts of proportions as complementary views.
 3.3T Pedagogical issues relating to these topics.
-Prior knowl required edge Topics 2 of Topic Area 1.2
+Prior know required ledge Topics 2 of Topic Area 1.2

-Торіс 4 Filtering Data - using just the data on a subset of particular interest Subtopic 4.1 Filtering data by levels of a categorical feature/variable ( e.g. girls only), intervals of a numeric feature/variable ( e.g. an age group) or combinations to focus attention on a subgroup of particular interest and analyzing the filtered data.
+Topic 4 Filtering Data - using just the data on a subset of particular interest Subtopic 4.1 Filtering data by levels of a categorical feature/variable (e.g. girls only), intervals of a numeric feature/variable (e.g. an age group) or combinations to focus attention on a subgroup of particular interest and analyzing the filtered data.
 4.2T Pedagogical issues relating to these topics.